-A cotton futures price prediction method integrating feature synergistic selection and temporal deep learning
+A cotton futures price prediction method integrating feature synergistic selection with temporal deep learning

 -